-2020 Best Physical Therapy Degrees Online
+2020 Best Online Doctor of Physical Therapy Degrees (DPT)

 2020 Most Affordable Online DPT Programs

 These 9 schools offer the most affordable online Doctor of Physical Therapy Programs.
 Each of these schools offers a transitional doctorate program for physical therapists with a bachelor's or master's in the field.
 Students at the most affordable school, A.T.
 Still University of Health Sciences, can obtain a Post-Professional Doctor of Physical therapy degree for only $6,284.
 Florida Gulf Coast University comes in a close second place, with an annual tuition rate of $7,980.

 2020 Online Colleges Offering Physical Therapy Degrees - Ranking Details